Danny-Nunez/Danny-Nunez/README.md

 <h1 align="center">Hi 👋, I'm Danny</h1>
-I'm a full stack developer with a passion for creating innovative web applications and have been working in the software development industry for over 5 years.
-I specialize in developing web applications using HTML, CSS, JavaScript, React, Node.js, and other modern technologies.
-I'm also experienced in developing mobile applications using React Native and Flutter.
-I'm an avid learner and am always looking to stay up-to-date with the latest technologies and trends in the software development industry.
+Full Stack Developer based out of baltimore Maryland.
+With over 5 years of experience in the software development industry, I am a full stack developer with a passion for creating innovative web applications.
+My expertise lies in developing web applications using HTML, CSS, JavaScript, React, Node.js, and other modern technologies.
+Additionally, I have experience in developing mobile applications using React Native and Flutter.
+As an avid learner, I am constantly striving to stay up-to-date with the latest technologies and trends in the software development industry.
 </div>

 <p></p>